 What is postpartum depression?

 Much more serious and lasting than the "baby blues," some women experience what is clinically referred to as postpartum depression.
-The following are the most common symptoms of postpartum depression.
-However, each woman experiences these symptoms differently.
+The following are the most common symptoms, however, each woman experiences these symptoms differently.

 - fatigue or exhaustion